- Southeast Center of Excellence

 We enjoy staying in touch via email with our donors, volunteers, Thrift shoppers, and those who attend our events.
 If you have provided your email address to Bethel, we keep your contact information confidential and do not share it with anyone.
 If you prefer not to receive email from Bethel, you can contact us any time, or, simply click on the “unsubscribe” option at the bottom of any Bethel email.

 You may also adjust your email preferences here, to choose which information you receive.

 Personal Data Storage

-Any personal data (such as name, email address, etc.) that you submit is stored by Bethel for as long as it is needed to complete your requests.
+Any personal data (such as name, email address, etc.) that you submit is stored by Bethel for as long as it is needed to complete your requests and keep our donor database up to date.
 If you have any questions or want to make a request about your personal data or, if you would like to change the email or postal address you prefer to use for communications from Bethel, feel free to contact us.

 As noted above, Bethel does not store credit card numbers in our website or database.

 We put privacy first and foremost for our clients.
 We will not share a child or family’s photo or story without express permission and a signed release.
 We use an alias name for any children in our communications, to protect their current and future digital footprint.
 On occasion, Bethel will use a stock photo in communications to protect the identity of children or families whose situation’s make this necessary.